rafaqz/citation.vim/README.md

 Highlighting picks up text between some weird characters.
 Nothing on the keyboard, as they will be in the citation text too.

-Copy and paste in from this list:
+Copy and paste characters from this list:
 - Apostrophes and quotes  ˝‘’‛“”‟′″‴‵‶‷
 - Brackets                ⊂〔₍⁽     ⊃〕₎⁾
 - Arrows                  ◀◁<‹    ▶▷>›